Tadayuki Takahashi

 Tadayuki Takahashi (高橋 忠之, Takahashi Tadayuki) is a Japanese figure skating coach and former ice dancer.
 He competed with Noriko Sato from 1979.
 They placed 17th in the 1984 Winter Olympic Games.
-They were seven-time Japanese national champions from 1979 to 1985.
+They were the first ice dancers from Japan to compete in olympics, also the first ice dancers from Japan to win an international competition (1984 Prague Skate).
+He was seven-time Japanese national champions from 1979 to 1985.

+Currently he coaches in KOSÉ Shin-Yokohama Skate Center.